-For examples of lossless transmission line circuits see the TL1, TL2, and TL3 circuits, and for a lossy transmission line circuit see the LTRA3 circuit.
+For examples of lossless transmission line circuits see the TL1, TL2, and TL3 circuits.
+For lossy transmission lines see the LTRA3 and SkinEffect1 circuits.
+The latter uses a frequency dependent expression for R to model skin effect.

 User file source